tclin0122/OISL/README.md

 # OISL

-OISL stands for Optical Inter Satellite Link, I use Python to do the scenario simulation to link simulation.
+OISL stands for Optical Inter Satellite Link, I use Python and Orekit python wrapper to do the scenario simulation to link simulation.

 # Reference